List of Friends and Joey characters: Michael Tribbiani

 Michael Tribbiani (Paulo Costanzo) is Joey's nephew who idolizes his Uncle Joey's ability to date many women, and who himself is sheltered and nervous around girls.
 He is self-conscious that he has been so sheltered and that his mother Gina breast fed him until he was seven.
 He is a huge Star Trek: The Next Generation and Star Wars fan.
 He is extremely intelligent, an aerospace engineer, attends Caltech and specialises in applied thermodynamics, works with his rival Seth frequently on engineering projects, and is an obvious direct opposite from his more street-wise mother and uncle.
 He turns to Joey as a big brother and substitute father figure, even after his biological father Jimmy re-enters mother Gina's love life.

 Bobbie Morganstern

 Roberta "Bobbie" Morganstern (Jennifer Coolidge) is Joey's oversexed agent whom he hires after Estelle Leonard's death, and reportedly the twelfth most powerful woman in Hollywood.
 She has an enormous crush on Joey's nephew Michael.
 She often entertains herself by making her office assistant do funny tricks, or shocking herself with a stun-gun.
 She is brash, forward, aggressive, highly entertaining and slightly ditzy, laughing at everything and at anyone's expense, including her client Joey's.
 She was once sued by Phil Collins.

-Howard
+Howard Peckerman

-Howard (Ben Falcone) is Joey's friend and neighbor in Joey.
+Howard Peckerman (Ben Falcone) is Joey's friend and neighbor in Joey.
+He is quite odd and quirky.